TheOddAdi8/Senior-Seminar-Duggal/README.md

 ## 1/30/24
 I heavily cleaned up data (removed useless data such as submission time), created a new method that finds the most popular choice based on a point ranking system.

+##2/1/24
+Today I calculated how many people want to participate in the most popular choice, and I began setting up Session.java